-Comprehensive sexuality education programs have a positive impact on young people’s sexual and reproductive health—and their ability to make safe and informed decisions.
+Comprehensive sexuality education (CSE) programs have a positive impact on young people’s sexual and reproductive health—and their ability to make safe and informed decisions.
 But the topic of abortion remains absent from most programs, even in places where abortion is legal.
 This diminishes young people’s ability to avoid the dangers of unsafe abortion, to make fully informed choices, and to exercise their right to legal, accessible abortion.

 Ipas works with global, national and local institutions to advocate for the inclusion of accurate, non-biased information on abortion in comprehensive sexuality education programs.
 Plus, we seek to help governments uphold their obligation to provide comprehensive information on sexual and reproductive health to all young people.